Want to translate this web page?

 to new premises six times larger in Avondale.

-Now in 2009 the Avondale Premises has been the home of Canaan
+Now the Avondale premises has been the home of Canaan Cheese.

-Cheese.
-The family business now supply all the supermarkets
+The family business now supply all the supermarkets through

 Gal, the girl from Farmer’s official business card reads